 Police have Communications Centres in Auckland, Kāpiti, Wellington and Christchurch.
 Each year we get about 900,000 calls to 111 and about 1,600,000 non-emergency calls.

 - 111 emergency calls – when an emergency Police response is needed.

 - 105 non-emergency calls – for incidents that don't require immediate Police or Emergency Services attendance and for general Police enquiries.

 - *555 traffic calls – for traffic matters that don't need an emergency Police response.

 Our Emergency and Non-Emergency Communication Centres, in total, receive nearly 3,000,000 combined enquires of calls, emails and online reports throughout the year.

 Police communicators deal with calls about burglaries, family violence, disputes, fights, crashes, armed robberies, search and rescues, homicides, dangerous driving, missing children, thefts and many other incidents.

 Communicators find out what's happening and where, decide on the right police response and send information through to the police dispatchers who are responsible for getting police units on the way.

 Are you quick at gathering and analysing information and keen to help people who need police assistance?
-Are you looking for a stepping stone to becoming a police officer?
 Then working as a police communicator could be the job for you.

 We'd like to hear from you if you want to find out about becoming a police communicator.